Skip to main content

 Staging environment

-In order for cside to accurately and safely license our edge infrastructure, we use the referrer header in the requests to determine if the request is coming from a licensed customer.
+For cside to accurately and safely license our edge infrastructure, we use the referrer header in the requests to determine if the request is coming from a licensed customer.
 This approach may come with some caveats.

 For example, if you use a staging environment, cside will not be able to accurately license the edge infrastructure for the scripts.
 This is because the referrer header will (often) be a different domain.
 This is often seen for preview/staging URLs that use a dynamically generated domain, like Vercel, Netlify, and other platforms.